shahbazahmed1269/shahbazahmed1269.github.io/_posts/2018-02-04-clean-code-part1.md

 3. **Acceptance and realisation.** Now we understand the downfalls of writing bad code and also the fact that the best way to meet those deadlines is by writing clean and maintainable code.

 4. **The big question.** Probably at this point you will be asking *“ok, but what do you mean by clean code?”*.
-Thats a good question because to write a clean code we should understand the meaning of it.
+That's a good question because to write a clean code we should understand the meaning of it.

 5. **Finally, what is clean code?** The best answer to this question that I found in the book is by Dave Thomas:
 > “Clean code can be read, and enhanced by a developer other than its original author.
 It has unit and acceptance tests.
 It has meaningful names.
 It provides one way rather than many ways for doing one thing.
 It has minimal dependencies, which are explicitly defined, and provides a clear and minimal API.” - Dave Thomas, founder of OTI.